HArt-Git/VeriRAG/README.md

-# VeriRAG: Knowledge Graph-Augmented RAG forVerilog and Assertions
+# VeriRAG: Knowledge Graph-Augmented RAG for Verilog and Assertions